 All students, regardless of background or zip code, deserve effective teachers.
 These skilled educators mitigate achievement gaps, increase graduation rates, and elevate the performance of their peers.
 Of all aspects of schooling, teachers have the most influence on student achievement.

 Teaching has never been more complicated or more important.
 And with extraordinary demand for new teachers and the urgent need to close gaps in the teaching workforce, we must address the pipeline now.

-Over the next decade, American public schools will need to hire 1.5 million teachers.
-But when it comes to preparing teachers for certain subject areas — like STEM, special education, and bilingual education — or recruiting diverse populations into the profession, the existing, incoherent pipeline isn’t cutting it.
+American public schools need to hire around 300,000 new teachers each year.
+But the pipeline of talented young people opting into teaching is drying up; only four percent of ACT-takers indicate they want to teach.
+Also, when it comes to preparing teachers for certain subject areas — like STEM, special education, and bilingual education — or recruiting diverse populations into the profession, the existing, incoherent pipeline isn’t cutting it.